multiversx/mx-docs/docs/developers/transactions/tx-payment.md

 ## Multi ESDT payment

-The framework defines thr alias `type MultiEsdtPayment<Api> = ManagedVec<Api, EsdtTokenPayment<Api>>;`, which is how multi-esdt payments are held in memory.
+The framework defines the alias `type MultiEsdtPayment<Api> = ManagedVec<Api, EsdtTokenPayment<Api>>;`, which is how multi-esdt payments are held in memory.
 If we have an object of this type, we can pass it directly as payment.

 ```rust
 let tokens_to_claim = MultiEsdtPayment::<Self::Api>::new(); // multiple tokens